16 Best Italian Restaurants in Philadelphia

 Plate of spaghetti and meatballs

 Le Virtù on East Passyunk serves Abruzzese cuisine—the food of Abruzzo—often using ingredients straight from the region’s farms and cooperatives.
-The restaurant is a casual trattoria well-known for its patio, which is busy much of the year.
+Serving “cucina povera,” the casual trattoria focuses on celebrating simple dishes with excellent preparations.
+They’re well-known for their heated patio, which is busy much of the year.

 The menu at Le Virtù includes cured meats, a selection of pastas, and lots of roasted meats and seafood.
 The seafood gnocchi, roasted rack of lamb, and pasta with butcher’s ragu are particularly good.

-In 1998, Marc Vetri elevated Italian food in Philadelphia and made his Vetri Cucina an essential dining experience in the city.
-For the last 25 years, the 32-seat dining room has remained the home of an exquisite tasting menu paired with grand Italian wines.
+If Philadelphia were a Michelin city, there’s a good chance Vetri Cucina would be a Michelin-starred restaurant.
+The food and service combine to make it one of the best meals we’ve ever had and an essential dining experience in the city.
+For the last 25 years, Marc Vetri’s 32-seat dining room has remained the home of an exquisite tasting menu of elevated Italian paired with grand Italian wines.

 Prunella